-I do not want to leave the impression that I regard the as years spent in a laboratory wasted years.
-Without them I might never have been able to discover my talents in photography and art; and without Zinaser, I might well have gone an into medical practice, in which I might have prospered well enough.
-But I do feel that whatever creative potential I have, though one can never know the end of the untried road would not have found in medicing the fertile ground it needed.
-Moreover, who could renounce an association that caut a light on him of self-examination in the impressionable years of youthful enthusiasmp and idealism.
-Hans Zinsser opened my eyes by his inspiration, by his expectaand though this personal lodication, and by the honesty and zest of the life he lives, to my own inner capabilities
+I do not want to leave the impression that I regard the years spent in a laboratory wasted years.
+Without them I might never have been able to discover my talents in photography and art; and without Zinsser I might well have gone on into medical practice in which I might have prospered well enough.
+But I do feel that whatever creative potential I have, though one can never know the end of the untried road, would not have found in medicine the fertile ground it needed.
+Moreover, who could renounce an association that cast a light on him of self examination in the impressionable years of youthful enthusiasms and idealism.
+Hans Zineser $b{\mathcal{X}}$ his inspiration, opened my eyes, by his expectations of me, by his personal dedication, and by the honesty and zest of the life he lived, to my own inner capabilities.